Castellammarese War: The new Mafia structure

-With the death of Masseria, the war ended.
+With the death of Masseria, the feud ended.
 Maranzano organized the Mafia in New York City using a clear structure and hierarchy by dividing the main Italian gangs in New York into Five Families.
-Each family had a boss, underboss, consigliere, capos, soldiers, and associates.
+Each family had a boss, underboss, consigliere, capos, soldiers and associates.
 While associates could come from any background, the higher ranks had to be "made men", required in most eras to be full-blooded Italian Americans.
 Shortly after Masseria's death, Maranzano announced that the Five Families would be led by Luciano, Joe Bonanno, Joseph Profaci, Vincent Mangano and Thomas Gagliano.

 Except for New York City, the major urban areas in the Northeast and Midwest were organized into one family per city by Maranzano; due to the size of organized crime in New York, it was organized into five separate families.
-The bosses of the Five Families of New York were to be Luciano (now the Genovese crime family), Profaci (now the Colombo crime family), Gagliano (now the Lucchese crime family), Maranzano (now the Bonanno crime family), and Frank Scalice (now the Gambino crime family).
+The bosses of the Five Families of New York were to be Luciano (now the Genovese crime family), Profaci (now the Colombo crime family), Gagliano (now the Lucchese crime family), Maranzano (now the Bonanno crime family) and Frank Scalice (now the Gambino crime family).
 Maranzano called a meeting of crime bosses in Wappingers Falls, New York, where he declared himself capo di tutti capi ("boss of all bosses").

 Each crime family was to be headed by a boss, who was assisted by an underboss (the third-ranking position of consigliere was added somewhat later).
 Below the underboss, the family was divided into crews, each headed by a caporegime, or capo, and staffed by soldiers.
 The soldiers would often be assisted by associates, who were not yet members.
 Associates could also include non-Italians who worked with the family, and would include Meyer Lansky and Benjamin "Bugsy" Siegel.